 You may not always need one, but more often than not – you will.

 Proof-Of-Concept in Different Industries

-Businesses in nearly every industry need a proof of concept.
-It acts as an insurance that a future product will work as planned.
+Businesses in nearly every industry need proof of concept.
+It acts as insurance that a future product will work as planned.
 That’s done to save companies millions of dollars in useless investments.
 After all, every innovative product could turn out useless, thus unprofitable.

 So here are some examples you probably didn’t know about.